Beat Your Depression

 December 19, 2007 By: John Category: Depression Information, Good Mood Foods, Natural cures for depression, Overcoming depression, Stress matters

-Perhaps this, plus a shift away from negative thoughts, may be all that is needed to correct the “chemical imbalance” that many medical practitioners quickly blame for states of depression and anxiety etc?
+Whilst eating your favorite foods may improve your mood substantially, a shift away from negative thoughts, may be all that is needed to correct the “chemical imbalance” that many medical practitioners quickly blame for states of depression and anxiety etc?
 You may end up being a happier person without the need to resort to drugs that have dubious benefits and may result in a life long addiction to them!

 “You Are What You Eat” applies to depression